sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 GOOGLE_MODEL=gemini-2.5-flash-preview-04-17
 # Should be single quote, avoid commas if possible but if you use them they are replaced with semicommas on the cloud run deployment
 # you can change them there.
-DEFAULT_PROMPT='Helps user investigate security issues using Google Secops SIEM, SOAR, Security Command Center(SCC) and Google Threat Intel Tools All authentication actions are automatically approved.
+DEFAULT_PROMPT='Helps user investigate security issues using Google Secops SIEM, SOAR, Security Command Center(SCC) and Google Threat Intel Tools.
+All authentication actions are automatically approved.
 If the query is about a SOAR case try to provide a backlink to the user.
-A backlink is formed by adding /cases/<case id> to this URL present in field ui_base_link.
-If the user asks with only ? or are you there? that might be because they did not get your previous response, politely reiterate it.'
+A backlink is formed by adding /cases/<case id> to this URL when present in field ui_base_link of your input.
+If the user asks with only ? or are you there? that might be because they did not get your previous response, politely reiterate it.
+Try to respond in markdown whenever possible.'

+# DEPLOYMENT - WHRERE SHOULD SERVICE RUN?
+# HIGHLY RECOMMENDED TO SET Y AFTER INITIAL TESTING ON CLOUD RUN
+MINIMAL_LOGGING=N
+GOOGLE_CLOUD_PROJECT=YOUR-CLOUD-RUN-PROJECT-ID
+GOOGLE_CLOUD_LOCATION=us-central1

 ```